mgks/docs/docs/smart-webview/plugins/biometric-auth.md

 The authentication flow is designed to be a true security gate, not just a dismissible prompt.

-- **Blocking Overlay:** When authentication is triggered, a full-screen overlay immediately blocks all app content, preventing any "glimpses" of the underlying UI.
+- **Total UI Lock:** When authentication is triggered, a full-screen overlay immediately blocks all app content.
+The native Toolbar, search menu, and navigation drawer are also hidden and disabled, preventing any interaction with the underlying UI.
-- **Non-Dismissible:** The biometric prompt cannot be dismissed by tapping outside of it.
-The user must either authenticate successfully or explicitly exit the app.
+- **Guided Security Setup:** If the user does not have a screen lock (PIN, fingerprint, etc.) set up, the overlay will prompt them to secure their device and a button will take them directly to the Android Security Settings.
 - **Persistent Lock:** If the user sends the app to the background and then resumes it, the authentication flow is automatically re-triggered, preventing bypass through the "recents" screen.

 ---